troglobit/uftpd/README.md

 Caveat
 ------

-uftpd is not made for secure installations, it's made for home users and developers.
-This will always be the primary goal of uftpd.
-As such it allows symlinks outside the FTP home as well as a group writable FTP home directory -- user-friendly features that can easily cause security breaches, but also very useful for people who do not care and just wants their FTP server to work.
+uftpd is not made for secure installations, it is primarily targeted at home users and developers in need of a simple TFTP/FTP server.
+As such it allows symlinks outside the FTP home, as well as a group writable FTP home directory &mdash; i.e, user-friendly features that can easily cause security breaches, but also very useful for people who do not care and just want their FTP server to work.

 Seriously, we do not advise you to ignore any security aspect of your installation.
 If security is a concern for you, consider using a different server.

 That being said, a lot of care has been taken to lock down and secure uftpd by default.
-So if you refrain from symlinking stuff from your home directory and carefully setup more strict permissions on your FTP home, then uftpd is likely as secrure as any other TFTP/FTP server.
+So, if you refrain from symlinking stuff from your home directory and carefully set up strict permissions on that directory, then uftpd is likely as secrure as any other TFTP/FTP server.

 Running
 -------

+To start uftpd in the background as an FTP-only server, simply call

+    sudo ./uftpd

+To enable both FTP and TFTP, call

+    sudo ./uftpd -f -t

-Start uftpd by simply calling `sudo ./uftpd` after building it with make.
-That will start uftpd as a TFTP server.
-To enable both FTP and TFTP you need to call `sudo ./uftpd -f -t`, both `-f` and `-t` can be given an alternative port as extra argument for either service.
+The `-f` and `-t` can be given an alternative port as extra argument for either service, e.g, `-f2121` to start listening for FTP on port 2121.

 There are more command line options, e.g., for overriding the TFTP/FTP home directory.
-See the man page or the <kdb>`uftpd --help`</kdb> output.
+For details, see the man page or the output from the
+command: <kdb>`uftpd --help`</kdb>

 It is however recommended to run uftpd from the Internet super server, inetd.
 Use the following two lines for `/etc/inetd.conf`: